mike-joseph-oconnor/mike-joseph-oconnor.github.io/_posts/2018-06-30-sop-for-a-saas-vendor.md

 tags: [technical writing]
 ---

 The purpose of this document was to simplify procedural documentation for a release of information vendor.
-The document was part of an ongoing effort to streamline operations.
+The document was part of an ongoing effort to improve operational efficiency.
 The administrators who referenced this document increased their productivity.
-This improved the turnaround time for the average request for records and positively impacted client metrics.
+This improved the turnaround time for the average request for medical records and positively impacted KPIs.
 The contents have been modified to omit propriety information.

 <style>
 #toc_container {